2023 South American U-17 Championship: Teams

-All ten CONMEBOL member national teams are eligible to enter the tournament.
+All ten CONMEBOL member national teams were eligible to enter the tournament.

 Venues

-Ecuador had been originally chosen to host the South American U-17 Championship that was to be held in 2021.
-That tournament ended up being canceled due to the COVID-19 pandemic, however, Ecuador maintained its right to hold the South American U-17 Championship but in 2023.
-This will be the fourth time that Ecuador hosts the tournament having previously done so in 1988 (under-16 edition), 2007 and 2011.
+Ecuador was originally chosen to host the 2021 South American U-17 Championship.
+Although the tournament was canceled due to the COVID-19 pandemic, Ecuador maintained its right to hold the South American U-17 Championship in 2023.
+It was the fourth time that Ecuador hosted the tournament, having previously done so in 1988 (under-16 edition), 2007 and 2011.

 Guayaquil and Quito were selected as host cities.
-Guayaquil will host the first stage's matches in two venues, the Estadio Christian Benítez Betancourt and the Estadio George Capwell.
-The final stage's matches will be played in Quito also in two venues, the Estadio Olímpico Atahualpa and the Estadio Rodrigo Paz Delgado.
+Originally, Guayaquil would host the first stage matches in two venues, the Christian Benítez Betancourt and George Capwell stadiums.
+Subsequently, the Estadio Monumental Isidro Romero Carbo was added as a venue to host four matches of Group A. The matches in the final stage were played in Quito in two venues, the Olímpico Atahualpa and Rodrigo Paz Delgado stadiums.

 Match officials

-On 23 February 2023, CONMEBOL announced a total of 11 referees and 22 assistant referees appointed for the tournament, included a UEFA refereeing team.
-For the first time, a UEFA refereeing team will participate in the South American U-17 Championship as part of the UEFA–CONMEBOL memorandum of understanding signed in February 2020, which included a referee exchange programme.
+On 23 February 2023, CONMEBOL announced a total of 11 referees and 22 assistant referees appointed for the tournament, included a UEFA refereeing team which was later confirmed to be Italian.
+For the first time, a UEFA refereeing team participated in the South American U-17 Championship as part of the UEFA–CONMEBOL memorandum of understanding signed in February 2020, which included a referee exchange programme.

 Chilean referee Nicolás Gamboa was replaced by his fellow countryman Felipe González.